Q. Describe the most common types of jobs you do for your clients.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. When looking for a class look for an instructor who promises to do the entire class.
 There are those out there who offer an inexpensive quick class - but make sure you're actually learning the skills.
-Otherwise you're just paying someone to entertain your for an hour and you've essential bought - not earned - the certification.
+Otherwise you're just paying someone to entertain you for an hour and you've essential bought - not earned - the certification.
+Can you apply the skills you learned in an emergency later?

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?